China Under the Tang and Ming Dynasties

 1 You may catch that this guy had the same name, “Gaozu” as the founder of the Han Dynasty.
 This was on purpose.
 Neither one was originally named Gaozu.
 It was a Dynastic name that they took, upon becoming emperor.
 The Tang Gaozu chose it specifically to make people connect him to the Han Dynasty founder, who was well respected.

-Bridgette Byrd O’Connor holds a DPhil in history from the University of Oxford and taught the Big History Project and World History Project courses and AP US government and politics for 10 years at the high-school level.
-In addition, she’s been a freelance writer and editor for the Crash Course World History and US History curricula.
-She’s currently a content manager for the OER Project.
+Bridgette Byrd O’Connor The author of this article is Bridgette Byrd O’Connor.
+She holds a DPhil in history from the University of Oxford and has taught Big History, World History, and AP U.S. Government and Politics for the past ten years at the high school level.
+In addition, she has been a freelance writer and editor for the Big History Project and the Crash Course World History and U.S. History curriculums.

 Image credits

-Cover: Emperor Taizong of Tang 599 - 649 second emperor of the Tang Dynasty of China from 626 to 649 audience to the ambassador of Tibet © Universal History Archive/Getty Images
+Emperor Taizong of Tang 599 - 649 second emperor of the Tang Dynasty of China from 626 to 649 audience to the ambassador of Tibet © Universal History Archive/Getty Images.

 Empress Wu (Wu Zetian).
 Image taken from An 18th century album of portraits of 86 emperors of China, with Chinese historical notes.
 By British Library, public domain. https://commons.wikimedia.org/wiki/File:A_Tang_Dynasty_Empress_Wu_Zetian.JPG#/media/File:A_Tang_Dynasty_Empress_Wu_Zetian.JPG